kat-perreira/merge_maddness/README.md

 a repo to practice clone, push, pull and handle merge conflicts.

+and pass messages to each other over github

 A safe space to fuck up the repository, make all the mistakes with no consequences.

 Share this with anyone who wants a repo to practice with.